-Not only does air conditioning help you to stay comfortable, it’s also crucial for your health through the heat of summer.
-Unfortunately, when the chilly air quits blowing or your AC won’t turn on at all, you’re not in a position to call around for several days.
+Not only does your AC system make you comfortable, it’s also crucial for your health through the dog days of summer.
+Unfortunately, when the chilly air stops blowing or your AC won’t turn on at all, you’re don’t have time to call around for several days.

-When your air conditioning goes out in the middle of the summer, you may not have time to shop around for competing quotes or research average costs.
-Not being sure how much repairs can cost when the air conditioner service expert arrives can be intimidating, so we’re here to show you several price ranges on some basic services so you won’t be caught off guard when Atmostemp Service Experts shows up to get you cooling again.
+When your AC dies in the middle of the summer, you don’t always have time to shop around for competing quotes or research what you can expect to pay.
+Not being sure how much repairs can cost when the air conditioner service expert shows up can be scary, so we’re here to show you several price ranges on some basic services so you won’t be shocked when Atmostemp Service Experts shows up to get you cooling again.

 - Refrigerant Leak Detection & Repair: $150 - $500